Brighton Racecourse: Memorable events

 On 3 August 1966, Norah Wilmot became the first official woman trainer of a winning horse in the UK when her horse won at Brighton.
 The Jockey Club had only granted women training licences after a legal challenge was taken to the Court of Appeal by fellow trainer Florence Nagle in July 1966, citing the Sex Disqualification (Removal) Act 1919.

 Prominent racehorse owner Sheikh Mohammed had his first winner at Brighton racecourse on 20 June 1977 when his filly Hatta, trained by John Dunlop, won the £968 Bevendene Maiden Stakes.
 Top American jockey Steve Cauthen also reached a milestone at the course, winning his 1000th British race on odds-on favourite Picnicing on 5 August 1987.

 Cricketer Ted Dexter used to frequent Brighton races, and is said to have once declared an innings for Sussex from the course.

+The course was used as the setting of the Z-Cars two parter "Guns" and "Manslaughter" in 1975.

 The winning most horse at Brighton is Pour La Victoire who achieved his 11th win at the course in August 2021 at the age of 11 and duly had the winners suite at the track named after him.
 Trained by A W Carroll (Tony) and owned by Curry House Corner and Partner who announced his retired immediately that famous day.